Werewolves (film): Plot

 One year ago, during the supermoon, humans exposed to the moonlight transformed into monstrous werewolves that hunted other humans.
 In response, humanity is preparing for another supermoon event, barricading their homes with weapons and self-defense traps, and military personnel caging humans who were exposed to the moon a year ago while scientists try to reverse the mutation caused by the moon.

 Wesley Marshall, a former U.S. Marine turned molecular biologist, lives with his sister-in-law, Lucy, and her daughter, Emma.
 He works on fortifying the house against the werewolves.
 Reagan, a neighbor, comes to visit them before leaving for the supermoon night.
 As the family stocks up, Lucy convinces Wesley to head back to the laboratory, where they are working on a solution to cure the werewolf mutation since he is working for them, but Wesley is hesitant because it would leave them unprotected despite the precautions.

 Dr. James Aranda and his team of scientists, including Wesley, have developed a special serum called "Moonscreen."
 It is designed to block moonlight from affecting the human genome when exposed.
 Dr. Amy Chen is one of the scientists working on the serum.
 Military personnel and scientists construct a highly secured facility to keep their test subjects in cages while injected with the serum.
 The scientists wear moonlight preventive suits and inject the serum into the test subjects before opening the roof to expose the subjects to the moonlight.
-At first, Miles and the test subjects remain human, but eventually, they transform into werewolves.
+At first, Miles and the other test subjects remain human, but eventually, they transform into werewolves.
 A panicked guard attempts to shoot at them, but they are accidentally freed and rampage across the facility.
 In the chaos, Aranda is exposed to the moonlight and transforms into a werewolf.